leabdn/Spatial_Ecology_in_R_2023/README.md

 ## Professor
-Duccio Rocchini, president of the master program "Science and Management of Nature" in the University of Bologna
+Duccio Rocchini, president of the master program "Science and Management of Nature" in the University of Bologna Nominated expert by the European Commission and the European Space Agency for the Biodiversity sector

 ## Main scripts in this repo
 + Scripts on populations